 Our team comedian and Dave Rastovich look a like, Pete is a devoted surfer with a background in Whitewater rafting and kayaking as well as Bush regeneration.

 Pete is also one of our qualified lifeguards and has been working as one of our most experienced guides at Go Sea Kayak since 2014.
+It is always a fun tour when Pete is on the water!

 Another of our Young guns, Jeremy grew up in the small local town of Lennox head.